-BA \$152 Business Foundation Simulation 3 credits (3+0)
+BA S152 Business Foundation Simulation 3 credits (3+0)

 Provides application of concepts from BA S151.
 Students will make managerial decisions for a company in competition with other simulated companies.
 Students will gain experience in thinking about the main functional areas of the business and how those affect firm performance in a competitive economic environment.
-Prerequisite: BA S151.
+Prerequisite: BA S151 (C- 1.70 or better).